 There comes a point in every photographer’s journey when he/she must answer the age-old question: Have I outgrown my kit lens?
 This question typically comes up after borrowing a friend’s prime lens and realizing you just can’t get the same dreamy bokeh when zoomed in to 55mm at f/5.6.
 Sure, you can still take great pictures with a kit lens, as we demonstrated in Photography 101, but you’ll eventually start to realize the gear’s limitations.
-It is at this point that DSLR and mirrorless users alike must answer a second question, only this time about buying your first prime lens.
+It is at this point that DSLR and mirrorless users often start shopping for their first prime lens.
 In this article, we’ll compare the 35mm vs 50mm lens focal lengths to help you decide which is best for you.

 The Case for Prime Lenses